How To Run Background Checks For Chemical Manufacturers In China?

 If they don’t have one, pay extra attention.

 They may not be allowed to produce APIs.

 2. Checklist for fine chemicals and intermediates manufacturers

 Please check if your supplier has ISO for manufacturing their chemicals.

 Please pay close attention here, as many suppliers claim they have an ISO certificate.

 But there are many ISO scopes, on distributing, selling, managing, and producing.

-For the chemical manufacturer, they should have ISO for manufacturing.
+The chemical manufacturer should have ISO for manufacturing.